 Many players avoid using the neighbor bets strategy due to its increased complexity; however, when used as part of a broader strategy, it can be very lucrative.
 This bet is usually available in roulette variants with only one 0 pocket, i.e., European or French.

-With a Neighbour bet, the player selects a number, but the two adjacent numbers on the left and right of that number on the roulette wheel are also covered.
+With a neighbor bet, the player selects a number, but the two adjacent numbers on the left and right of that number on the roulette wheel are also covered.
 In total, five numbers are covered.

-Payout: Winning Neighbour bets pay out at 35 to 1.
+Payout: Winning neighbor bets pay out at +3,500 odds.

 Final Bets